Live data

 Cardano vs Polkadot: which should you stake?

-In terms of market cap, Polkadot is the larger asset at $0.00, which generally indicates more liquidity and lower volatility risk.
+In terms of market cap, Cardano is the larger asset at $9.26B, which generally indicates more liquidity and lower volatility risk.

 Both assets can be staked through various platforms and protocols.
 Consider diversifying across both rather than choosing one exclusively — this spreads your risk across different networks and ecosystems.